 4.4.
-Advantages / Disadvantages
+Advantages/disadvantages

-There are many advantages to using biometric technology.
-Biometric technology provides advantages over traditional card and PIN-based systems:
+There are many advantageous to using biometric technology:

+Biometric technology provides a number of advantages over traditional card and/or PIN based systems:

-- Increased security level over card or PIN-based systems. - Biometric information cannot be passed to another person in the same way a card or PIN can be. - Reduces identification fraud at borders and at work (clocking in). - Eliminates security threats that lost or borrowed cards and PINs create. - System administration cost savings by removing the management of lost, stolen and forgotten cards or PINs. - Replaces hard-to-remember passwords (which risk being shared or observed). - Identifies Who, Where and When without any doubt.
+- Increased security level over card or PIN based systems; - Biometric information cannot be passed to another person in the same way a card or PIN can be; - Reduces identification fraud at borders and at work (clocking in); - Eliminates security threats that lost or borrowed cards and PINs create; - System administration cost savings, by removing the management of lost, stolen and forgotten cards or PINs; - Replaces hard to remember passwords (which risk being shared or observed); - · Identifies Who, Where and When without any doubt.